jschuh/klipper-macros/README.md

 #### DRAW_LINE_TO

-Extrudes a line of filament at the specified height and width from the current coordinate to the supplied XY coordinate.
+Extrudes a line of filament at the specified height and width from the current coordinate to the supplied XY coordinate (using the currently active extruder).

 * `X` *(default: current X position)* - Absolute X coordinate to draw to.
 * `Y` *(default: current Y position)* - Absolute Y coordinate to draw to.